SJP's Top 10 Frequently Asked Questions

 4) Do we need additional photographers?

 For your special event, an additional photographer is suggested to ensure a moment is never missed.
 With two photographers, we can work together to create artistic images or split up when time is tight to cover things like bride and groom are getting ready at different locations and during cocktail hour when guests are mingling and the bride and groom are doing formal pictures.
-With a guest count over 150+ I suggest at least 3 photographers for proper coverage.

 5) Do you have insurance?